poanetwork/hbbft/README.md

 Protocol Buffer Compiler version 3 or greater.
 Running any of the following install methods will save a `protoc` binary at `/usr/local/bin/protoc`.

-*Note* As of writing this, the latest stable release of `protoc` is v3.5.1.
+*Note:* as of writing this, the latest stable release of `protoc` is v3.5.1.
 You can find out what is the latest compiler version is [here](https://github.com/google/protobuf/releases), if you are not installing `protoc` on Debian 9 or Ubuntu 17, change your cURL URL and zip